Yucco Miller: Early life and education

-Onishi was born in Ise, Mie, Japan.
+Miller was born in Ise, Mie, Japan.
 At the recommendation of her mother, she started learning the piano when she was 3 years old.
 She disliked the classes so much that she would purposely disappear from the class.
-In her first year at Kogakkan Junior and Senior High School, her friend wanted to try to join the brass band club and Onishi decided that she would try as well.
+In her first year at Kogakkan Junior and Senior High School, her friend wanted to try to join the brass band club and Miller decided that she would try as well.
 She started playing the saxophone in the club.

 During her second year, she would do live performances on a pedestrian bridge after school, and received her first tip from a man in work clothes.
 That same year, she went to see a performance of the Glenn Miller Orchestra, and after their performance she waited for them afterwards to play the saxophone, which impressed the members.
 The members asked if she could join them, but she refused citing her school.
 She would later collaborate with them multiple times later in her career.

 She studied under Eric Marienthal, Tetsuro Kawashima, and Ken Kawada, and made her professional debut at the age of 19.